 - Serve jackfruit payasam warm or chilled.

-We can make chakka pradhaman even more delicious by serving with banana slices and crumbled jalebi/ jangiri (or boondhi) as shown below.
+We can make chakka pradhaman even more delicious by serving with banana slices and a handful of jalebi/ jangiri chunks (or boondhi) as shown below.